Postage stamps and postal history of Australia: The "Roo" stamp

-For most, Australian philately proper begins on 2 January 1913, 12 years after federation, with the issue of a red 1d (one penny) Kangaroo and Map, the design of which was adopted in part from the entry that won the Stamp Design Competition.
-This was the first definitive stamp with the sole nomenclature “Australia”.
-Although the delay between federation and the first stamps had several causes, one of the major reasons was political wrangling regarding the design.
-There was a considerable amount of opposition to any inclusion of British royal symbols or profiles.
+The first definitive stamp inscribed "Australia" was a red 1d "Kangaroo and Map" stamp, the design of which was adopted in part from the entry that won the Stamp Design Competition.
+Although the delay between federation and the first Australian stamps had several causes, one of the major reasons was political wrangling regarding the design.
+There was significant opposition to any inclusion of British royal symbols or profiles.

-A design completion was announced in 1911, and several designs, including royal profiles were chosen.
-The government decided on having only one design, and Charlie Frazer, then postmaster-general, inspired the basic outline of the new design.
+A design completion was announced in 1911, and several designs were chosen, including those with the monarch's profile.
+The government decided to have only one design, and Charlie Frazer, then postmaster-general, inspired the basic features of the new design.
 Blamire Young, a local watercolour artist, was commissioned to produce the final design.

-The first definitive issue had fifteen stamps ranging in value from ½d (halfpenny) to £2 (two pounds).
-The Kangaroo and Map design was ordered by the Fisher Labor Government, which had in its ranks a number of pro-republicans who strenuously opposed the incorporation of the monarch's profile on Australian stamps.
-One of the first acts of the Cook Liberal Government, sworn in on 14 June 1913, was to order a series of postage stamps with the profile of George V. On 8 December 1913 the first of these, an engraved 1d carmine-red, appeared.
-Soon after, typographed values of the design ranging from ½d (halfpenny) to 1/4d (one shilling and four pence) appeared.
-The Postmaster-General's Department then went on to keep both basic designs on issue – 38 years for the Kangaroo and Map design, and 23 years for the George V (upon his death).
+The first definitive series, issued on 2 January 1913, comprised fifteen stamps, ranging in value from ½d to £2.
+The Kangaroo and Map design was ordered by the Fisher Labor Government, which included a number of republicans who strenuously opposed the incorporation of the monarch's profile on Australian stamps.
+One of the first acts of the Cook Liberal Government, sworn in on 14 June 1913, was to order a series of postage stamps with the profile of George V. On 8 December 1913, the first of those, an engraved 1d carmine-red, appeared.
+Soon after, typographed values of the design appeared, ranging from ½d (halfpenny) to 1/4d (one shilling and four pence).
+The Postmaster-General's Department kept both basic designs on issue for some time – 38 years for the Kangaroo and Map design, and 23 years for the George V (until his death).

-In 1948, H. Dormer Legge published the first definitive study of these stamps, The Kangaroo Issues of the stamps of the Commonwealth of Australia.
+In about 1948, H. Dormer Legge published his study of the stamps: The Kangaroo Issues of the stamps of the Commonwealth of Australia.